fabianferno/lenft-protocol/contracts/README.md

   * call claimNFT (only when/if a loan expires)

 Borrower flow:
+  * call listNft to list an NFT on the platform
   * call acceptOffer to accept an offer
   * call repayLoan to repay a loan